canlang/IPIN2014_DummyLocalizer/README.md

 Send estimated location with timestamp to the connected logging app.

-The coordinate of the location should be presented in WGS-84 (World Geodetic System) and it also should contain the information of floor level.
+The coordinate of the location should be presented in latitude and longitude.
+You have to refer and calculate latitude and longitude about the map which been provided.
+It also should contain the information of floor level.
 This method should be called whenever you have a new positioning result, while the bluetooth connection is maintained.

 ## Sample Code Review